 The recipe I am going to share today is a family favorite I learned from my MIL.
 Easy to make Pitha, Narkeli Jam Pitha is my Makar Sankranti special post here at Debjanir Rannaghar.
 Pasta decided to pose with the Pitha and it was a complete mess while shooting my moody little thing.
 She was full of tantrums; had several Pitha while posing and asked for a bribe!
-I ended on clicking a few out of focus pictures as well.
+I ended up clicking a few out-of-focus pictures as well.
 However, I decided to use the pictures as it is!

 Here's how I was introduced to Narkeli Jam Pitha!